 Click image for larger version — this poem and six lines can be read in columns or rows.
 But the point is the image discovered just passing by inspired the words — a few words — that bring the world of small ones back into our minds.

 Into our minds, the images we notice form who we are and who we love.
 And that brings me to the second thing.

 As I was remembering these two favorite poems, a second thing happened.
 I could hear, as I searched on my device for these two favorite poems whose words, images, and emotions seemed to fit week three my #clmooc friends’ poetry talks,

 The aroma of freshly brewing coffee brought a comfort of our every morning, and I knew the smile that would soon greet me.

 It reminded me of my most favorite poem, one written by a local man, a Native American, Phil George, who years ago passed away.
-I was surprised that his poems, which are well-known by some and have won many awards, are part of my usual poetic place, Poets.org, because, once again, a moment in time in just a few well-chosen and placed words, create an entire emotional impact of love and care:
+I was surprised that his poems, which are well-known by some and have won many awards, are not part of my usual poetic place, Poets.org, because, once again, a moment in time in just a few well-chosen and placed words, create an entire emotional impact of love and care:

 This evening I prepared Wardance Soup

 Her recipe was the same: